softwareconstruction240/autograder/README.md

 ```

 ##### MySQL
-Go fish🐟

-_This is required, but no setup instructions are given in this document._
+Go fish🐟 These instructions are not included in this file.

 ### Getting Started
 NOTE: These instructions will help you set up this project in Intelli-J.